 To be sure, U.S. M&A was still up 3 percent in the first quarter.
 Some acquirers brushed off the political uncertainty, and often got around disagreements over the cash value of a company by using their stock as currency to pay for deals.
 Nonetheless, a few acquirers chose to cast their net overseas.

-The biggest deal since the start of the year was U.S. healthcare and consumer conglomerate Johnson & Johnson’s (JNJ.N) $30 billion agreement in January to acquire Swiss biotechnology firm Actelion Ltd (ATLN.S: Quote).
+The biggest deal since the start of the year was U.S. healthcare and consumer conglomerate Johnson & Johnson’s (JNJ.N) $30 billion agreement in January to acquire Swiss biotechnology firm Actelion Ltd ATLN.S.

 Other major cross-border deals were attempted unsuccessfully.
 Anglo-Dutch consumer goods giant Unilever Plc (ULVR.L) snubbed a $143 billion acquisition offer from U.S. food conglomerate Kraft Heinz Co (KHC.O), while Dutch paint maker Akzo Nobel NV (AKZO.AS) rejected a sweetened $24 billion bid from U.S. coatings manufacturer PPG Industries Inc (PPG.N).

 Some cross-border M&A even headed in the other direction.
-British consumer products company Reckitt Benckiser Group Plc RB.L, for example, agreed in February to acquire baby milk manufacture Mead Johnson Nutrition Company MJN.N for $17.9 billion.
+British consumer products company Reckitt Benckiser Group Plc (RB.L), for example, agreed in February to acquire baby milk manufacture Mead Johnson Nutrition Company MJN.N for $17.9 billion.

 “We saw an increase in outbound deals from the United States into Europe, as the outlook on the European economy has improved.
 Transactions for European targets are also less impacted by uncertainty around potential U.S. tax reform,” said Gary Posternack, global head of mergers & acquisitions at Barclays Plc (BARC.L).